msrosito/datascience-machinelearning/Readme.md

     - Convolutional neural network using `tensorflow`.
 See [here](https://github.com/msrosito/deep-learning-galaxy).
     - Multilayer perceptron for the binary classification using `scikit-learn` and `tensorflow`.
     - Multilayer perceptron for vectorial function fitting using `scikit-learn` and `tensorflow`.
+    - Selection of the best multilayer perceptron varying hyperparameters for multiclass classification.
 - SQL & DB design (MySQL examples)
     - example1.sql: subqueries, JOIN, GROUP BY, aggregation functions, filtrering, ORDER BY.
     - example2.sql: subqueries, GROUP BY, aggregation functions, filtrering.